REPORTING TO PARENTS

 Senior Students receive Progress Reports in June and Achievement Reports at the end of the year.

-We encourage all parents to come into school and speak to their child's teacher, the principal (Chris) or the deputy principal (Gina) if you have any questions at all about how your child is doing at school.
+We encourage all parents to come into school and speak to their child's teacher or the principal (Sue) if you have any questions at all about how your child is doing at school.